Why The Winning Words Project?

 That is how The Winning Words Project envisions our mission; not to become "The Luntz of the Left," but to be a counter to Luntz and cohorts, framed by moral values.
 To recognize that words matter!
 To promote Winning Words!

 First and foremost by engaging you.
 We, the people, have finally recognized the power of our collective voices.
 The Occupy movement (OWS) didn't just raise awareness of the existence of income disparity in this country—that had been in the news for months before the first sleeping bag was rolled out at Zuccotti Park.

 No, what OWS did was to speak in unison on the damage this disparity has done to our economy, and to create a frame that perfectly illustrates the problem with simple imagery—an umbrella under which we can talk about a host of issues related to the welfare of this country, from student loan debt to the housing crisis: The 99 Percent vs. The 1 Percent.

 And when that frame took hold, our elected representatives had no choice but to listen and to start working on what needs to be done to fix this very real problem.

 To that end, The Winning Words Project will be both a learning tool and a megaphone.
 We will help formulate the best way to frame messages on a variety of political topics and give you the tools to spread those messages far and wide; in your communities, to the media, and to your elected representatives and those hoping to attain office.

 The Winning Words Project will also help those unfamiliar with the concept of framing and its importance.
 We will help you learn how to come up with frames of your own, and how to (and how not to) debunk right wing frames.
-The Winning Words Project website will provide a place for you to hone your framing and messaging skills, discuss your ideas with others, and publish your work that frames the issues of this election.
+The Winning Words Project website will provide a place for you to hone your framing and messaging skills and discuss your ideas with others.

 What you can look forward to at The Winning Words Project: